kmblincow/kmblincow.github.io/cpfvs.md

 **Next Steps**

-This work is currently being prepared for publication.
+This work has been submitted for publication.